angushtlam/remiges/lib/components/Paragraph/README.md

 Paragraph is a text component for paragraph text.

 ## Component
+> Paragraph is a Displayable and Sizable component.

 | Prop Name  | Required?  | Type       | Description                         | Default |
 | ---------- | ---------- | ---------- | ----------------------------------- | ------- |